SB 1167: Vehicles: electric bicycles.

 Existing law defines a motorized bicycle or moped as a two-wheeled or three-wheeled device having fully operative pedals for propulsion by human power, or having no pedals if powered solely by electrical energy, and an automatic transmission and a motor that produces less than 4 gross brake horsepower, and is capable of propelling the device at a maximum speed of not more than 30 miles per hour on level ground.

 This bill would delete references to motorized bicycle in the Vehicle Code and replace the term with moped.
-The bill would revise the definition of a moped to mean a two-wheeled or three-wheeled device that has an electric motor or an internal combustion engine that produces less than 4 gross brake horsepower, is capable of propelling the device at a maximum speed of not more than 30 miles per hour on level ground, is designed for highway use, complies with all applicable federal motor safety standards, and meets all the equipment requirements of the Vehicle Code.
+The bill would revise the definition of a moped to mean a two-wheeled or three-wheeled device that has an electric motor of less than 3,000 watts or an internal combustion engine that produces less than 4 gross brake horsepower, is capable of propelling the device at a maximum speed of not more than 30 miles per hour on level ground, is designed for highway use, complies with all applicable federal motor safety standards, and meets all of the equipment requirements of the Vehicle Code.
 The bill would specify that a moped may be equipped with operable pedals for propulsion by human power.

 Existing law requires every manufacturer of a motorized bicycle or moped to provide a specified disclosure to buyers.